When NOT to Use Deep Learning

 4. Tight Compute Budget

 Training a neural network requires GPUs.
 Training a random forest requires a laptop.
-In production, inference cost matters too — a decision tree evaluates in microseconds.
+In production, cost matters too.
+A decision tree evaluates in microseconds.

 When Deep Learning Wins